Faltings heights of abelian varieties with complex multiplication: Orthogonal Shimura varieties

 We have to explain how our notion of a special endomorphism relates to the one defined in~\cite[\S 5]{MadapusiSpin}.
 The main difference is that in [\emph{loc.~cit.}] an endomorphism $x\in\End_{C(L)}(A_S)$ was defined to be special if it is special in our present sense at every geometric point of $S$, which appears to be a less restrictive definition.
 It is not, as the following result demonstrates.

 \begin{proposition} Let $S$ be a connected $\mathcal{M}_{(p)}$-scheme, and suppose that

 is a $C(L)$-equivariant endomorphism.
-Then the following statements are equivalent: \begin{enumerate} \item $x$ is special; \item For any geometric point $s\to S$, the fiber of $x$ at $s$ is special; \item For \underline{some} geometric point $s\to S$, the fiber of $x$ at $s$ is special. \end{enumerate} \end{proposition} \begin{proof} If $S$ is a scheme in characteristic $0$, then this is clear, since the conditions can be checked over $S_\C$, where everything follows from the fact that the Betti realization is locally constant, and determines the \'etale and de Rham realizations.
+Then the following statements are equivalent: \begin{enumerate} \item $x$ is special; \item For any geometric point $s\to S$, the fiber of $x$ at $s$ is special; \item For \underline{some} geometric point $s\to S$, the fiber of $x$ at $s$ is special. \end{enumerate} \end{proposition} \begin{proof} If $S$ is a scheme of finite type over $\Q$, then this is clear, since the conditions can be checked over $S_\C$, where everything follows from the fact that the Betti realization is locally constant, and determines the \'etale and de Rham realizations.
+The case of an arbitrary scheme over $\Q$ follows from this, as $\mathcal{M}_{(p)}$ is itself of finite type.

 If $S$ is an arbitrary $\Z_{(p)}$-scheme, then combining this with \cite[Lemmas 5.9 and 5.13]{MadapusiSpin} shows that (2) and (3) are equivalent.
 To complete the proof of the proposition, we now need to know that, if $x$ is special at a point $s\to S$ in characteristic $p$, then the crystalline realization of $x$ lands in the image of~\eqref{eqn:sheaves_embedding} globally over $S_{\F_p}$.
 This follows from Lemma~\ref{lem:special_endomorphism_lift} below. \end{proof}